AdobeDocs/experience-manager-screens.en/help/using/mobile-network-router.md

 ### Local Area Network {#lan-connection}

 The performance of the LAN has, besides to the already described network reachability, to provide sufficient bandwidth to operate AEM Screens nice and smoothly.
 In these days the LAN network is usually at least matching a 100 Mbps network, so that there should be sufficient bandwidth to connect many devices with good performance to the system.
-Whilst using other active Network Component it is mandatory that all of those do match to the network bandwidth requirements.
+While using other active network component it is mandatory that all of those do match to the network bandwidth requirements.

 For example, the Network Components should at least match 100 Mbps standard and match the bandwidth provided by the Internet Access/Router specification.

 In case that an WIFI solution is envisaged to connect screen to the Internet Link it is recommended to use modern WIFI standards like IEEE 802.11g as a minimum.
 This standard supports connections up to 54 Mbps.
 Any *newer* Standards like 802.11h-n are of better quality.
 If a WIFI Repeater is required we do strongly recommend Mesh WIFI Access-point technologies like Google Nest Mesh WIFI or similar.

 ## Downloading Media and Assets {#download}

 AEM Screens provides a big advantage to Digital Signage Users.
 It downloads and locally saves all necessary Media Files, such as Images and Video.
 Due to this concept the major network traffic is occurring in case that there is new content to be displayed on a specific screen.
-For normal operation, e.g. having defined playlist that aren’t changed very often during the day, this offers a close to network independent operation, once all the files have been saved on the player.
+For normal operation, e.g. having defined playlist that is not updated frequently during the day, this offers a close to network independent operation, once all the files have been saved on the player.
 For those use-cases where there are more interactions with Sensors or other Triggers and content is very dynamic a fast and reliable network connection is essential for an immediate screen reaction to ensure best possible Customer Experience.
 The following tables offer a good overview what network connectivity key data means for the performance that can be expected and potential waiting times.